achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Log messages have been refined for improved clarity and readability.

 ### 🚨 Breaking Changes
+- **Renamed `command` to `telegram`**
+  The `command` terminology has been replaced with `telegram`.
+If you're using the `tc_bus.send` action, you must update your configuration accordingly.
+  Additionally, the `CommandData` class has been renamed to `TelegramData`.
+  For full migration details, please refer to the updated ESPHome component documentation.

 - **Transition to RMT Components**
    The `TC:BUS` component no longer supports the `rx_pin` and `tx_pin` options.
    Instead, you must now define the `remote_receiver` and `remote_transmitter` components when using your own custom config.